microsoft/PowerBI-visuals-sampleBarChart/Tutorial/LaunchURL.md

 ## Restrictions
 * Use only absolute paths, not relative ones. `http://some.link.net/subfolder/page.html` is fine, `/page.html` won't be opened.
-* Currently only 'http' and 'https' protocols are supported.
-Avoid 'ftp', 'mailto' etc.
+* Currently only `http` and `https` protocols are supported.
+Avoid `ftp`, `mailto` etc.

 ## Best practices
-1. For most cases, it is best to only open a link as a response to a dedicated user's action.
+1. For most cases, it is best to only open a link as a response to a user's explicit action.
 Make it easy for the user to understand that clicking the link or button will result in opening a new tab.
 Triggering a `launchUrl()` call without a user's action, or as a side effect of a different action can be confusing or frustrating for the user.
 2. If the link is not crucial for the proper functioning of the visual, it is recommanded to provide the report's author a way to disable and hide the link.
 This is especially relevant for special Power BI use-cases, such as embedding a report in a 3rd party application or publishing it to the web.
+3. Avoid Triggering a `launchUrl()` call from inside a loop, the visual's `update` function, or any other frequently recurring code.

 ## Step by step example
 ### Adding a link launching element